isomerpages/sp-dndas/_tickets/Tickets.md

 who inspire change and shape the future!</p>
 <p></p>
 <h4>🎫 <strong>Get Your Ticket Here</strong></h4>
-<div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="https://www.isomer.gov.sg" class="isomer-card"><div class="isomer-card-body"><div class="isomer-card-title">Secure Your Spot Now! </div><div class="isomer-card-description">Join us for an unforgettable experience at DNDA25 – packed with inspiring talks, hands-on sessions, and a vibrant creative community.
+<div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="https://www.isomer.gov.sg" class="isomer-card"><div class="isomer-card-body"><div class="isomer-card-title">Secure Your Spot Now!</div><div class="isomer-card-description">Join us for an unforgettable experience at DNDA25 – packed with inspiring talks, hands-on sessions, and a vibrant creative community.
 It’s the design event you won’t want to miss.
 Purchase now and be part of the movement!</div><div class="isomer-card-link">Buy Now</div></div></a>
 </div>
 <p></p>
-<p><strong>J</strong>oin the movement that's shaping the future of design.
+<p>Join the movement that's shaping the future of design.
+Grab your tickets
-Grab your tickets now and be part of something extraordinary!</p>
+now and be part of something extraordinary!</p>